Head Count (2018 film): Plot

 Evan recalls the story of the Hisji he previously read out.
 He looks it up on the Internet and learns that it hides in plain sight, attacks groups of five and has been linked to a missing person case in 2007; he spots the drawing he found earlier in one of the police photos.
 He later finds Zoe sitting outside; she kisses him and says she is going with Max to the nearby mines.
 Evan leaves the house with Camille, Max, Vanessa and Nico, but learns that Zoe was in bed and unable to travel due to her ankle.
 He realizes that only five people are at the house and rushes back with Camille.

 The five of them return to find Tori, Sam, Haley and Bryan missing, the house in a mess and Zoe outside, who is talking in an unnerving manner.
 Zoe, who is actually the Hisji in disguise, compels Vanessa to cut her own arms.
 The group enters the house in a panic as the Hisji assumes its true monstrous form.
 It unsuccessfully attempts to enter the house by mimicking the forms of its victims, before compelling Camille, Max, Vanessa and Nico to commit suicide.
 A frightened Evan sends Peyton a voicemail.
 The Hisji appears in front of him in Zoe's form.

-The next day, Peyton returns to the house in response to Evan's voicemail and finds the house in the same state it was prior to the group's arrival.
-An apparently unharmed Evan reunites with Peyton and apologizes to him for his previous behavior.
+The next day, Peyton returns to the house and finds the house in the same state it was prior to the group's arrival.
+Just as he is about to listen to Evan's voicemail an apparently unharmed Evan appears and apologizes to Peyton for his previous behavior.
 As they leave the desert, Peyton promises to introduce Evan to his friends.